Many people considering bankruptcy also consider other debt relief options. Find out which is the best option for you to manage your debt.

 Usually takes less than 6 months.
 Chapter 7 can eliminate all your unsecured debts within four to six months without any payments to the creditors.

 Creditors must obey bankruptcy laws.
 The creditor cannot continue collection efforts after you file your Chapter 7 petition without court approval.

 Stop collections and harassment.
 Creditors are not permitted to collect discharged debts.
 A creditor may face severe penalties for violating the discharge order.

 Stops wage garnishment.
 A Chapter 7 bankruptcy case stops wage garnishment, debt collection lawsuits, and other forms of debt collection.

 Erases deficiency judgments.
 If you choose to surrender your car or house because you cannot afford the payments, a creditor cannot obtain a deficiency judgment.
 (If you already have a deficiency judgment against you, the Chapter 7 case discharges the debt.)

 Doesn’t have to be expensive.
-Your costs for filing a Chapter 7 case may be very low if you qualify for Upsolve’s free bankruptcy assistance for those who want to file on their own.
+Your costs for filing a Chapter 7 case may be very low if you qualify to use Upsolve’s free tool to file bankruptcy on your own.